trellisconnect/savvy-sdk-docs/README.md

           // OPTIONAL: onConnect(connectionId, metadata)
           // Called when the user has authenticated access to their insurance account
           // and granted permission to Savvy to access its data.
-          // - connectionId - Only provided when trellisClientId is provided.
+          // - connectionId - Set to null if trellisClientId not provided.
           //                  Used for accessing user PII from Trellis API.
           onConnect: handleConnect,